-- So, if you sit on an infested chair or couch – its highly likely that you’ll carry the bed bugs to your home.
+- So, if you sit on an infested chair or couch – it’s highly likely that you’ll carry the bed bugs to your home.

-- Well, not really, bed bugs will attack whether the place is dirty of clean.
+- Well, not really; bed bugs will attack whether the place is dirty or clean.
 However, with a clean house, you’ll find it easy to spot any bed bugs lucking around.

-Exterminators recommend that you wash the bed sheets using hot water, avoid buying second-hand furniture, use a mattress cover, reduce room clutter, and inspect hotel rooms for bed bugs.
+- Exterminators recommend that you wash the bed sheets using hot water, avoid buying second-hand furniture, use a mattress cover, reduce room clutter, and inspect hotel rooms for bed bugs.

 4. Dead Bed Bugs, their Eggs, and Nymphs

 - Therefore, any of them that remains entirely still after some disturbance is most likely dying or dead.